Pumpkin Baked Oatmeal

 Storing & Reheating

-- In the fridge: Allow the baked oatmeal to cool, then cover the baking dish with a lid or plastic wrap or transfer individual portions to an airtight container.
-It’ll stay fresh in the fridge for up to 5 days.
+- Fridge: Let the oatmeal cool, then cover the dish or store portions in an airtight container for up to 5 days.

 More Baked Oatmeal Recipes